Severe Thunderstorm Warning issued for York by NWS - News Break

 Severe Thunderstorm Warning issued for York by NWS

-Effective: 2021-06-22 20:39:00 CDT Expires: 2021-06-22 20:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: York A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM CDT FOR YORK COUNTY At 838 PM CDT, severe thunderstorms were located along a line extending from near Benedict to near Waco to Utica, moving south at 35 mph.
+Effective: 2021-06-22 20:42:00 CDT Expires: 2021-06-22 21:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: York The National Weather Service in Hastings has issued a * Severe Thunderstorm Warning for York County in east central Nebraska * Until 915 PM CDT. * At 841 PM CDT, a severe thunderstorm was located over Waco, or near York, moving south at 30 mph.
 HAZARD...Golf ball size hail and 60 mph wind gusts.
-SOURCE...Trained weather spotters reported golfball sized hail north of Benedict.
+SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-These severe thunderstorms will remain over mainly rural areas of York County, including the following locations...
-Thayer.
-This includes Interstate 80 between mile markers 344 and 365.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near York around 845 PM CDT.
+Other locations in the path of this severe thunderstorm include McCool Junction.
+This includes Interstate 80 between mile markers 349 and 365.
 HAIL...1.75IN WIND...60MPHalerts.weather.gov